VC-Mian/AI_VTuber/README.md

 # AI_VTuber

-This is a Basic Template to a AI-powered VTuber that interacts with Twitch viewers in real-time.
+This is a basic Template to an AI-powered VTuber that interacts with Twitch viewers in real-time.
 Inspired by Vedal who programed the AI Vtuber on Twitch, Neruo-sama, this project demonstrates the integration of large language models, real-time chat processing, and character animation to create an engaging streaming experience.
-Feel free to clone & Customize it.
-A lot can be improved and added.
+Feel free to Clone, Customize, & improve the model.

 ## Demo [SOON]: